Cllr Kurtis Christoforides & Cllr Cameron Smith

 The Wansunt Road area occupies high ground overlooking the village and is another leafy much sought after part of the area.
 We have worked hard to protect this area and prevent back land development but encouraged new builds where they compliment.

-Baldwyns Park, a short step from Wansunt Road adjoins the historic Joydens Wood and we are presently supporting the Residents Association to extend the local bus service to Sundays - so far without success.
+Baldwyns Park, a short step from Wansunt Road adjoins the historic Joydens Wood.

 Bexley village has an excellent nightlife and the licensing of establishments has been an aspect of vigilance by us to ensure premises are well run and trouble free.
 We recently secured a new state of the art digital CCTV system for Bexley High Street.